-There has been much debate about whether or not Brexit will mean the retention of a single market and its impact upon EU citizens living within the UK and UK citizens living within the EU.
+There has been much debate about whether or not Brexit will mean the retention of a single market and the impact of Brexit upon EU citizens living within the UK and UK citizens living within the EU.
 But what about the potentially destructive impact which Brexit may have upon personal relationships?

 Part 2 of the draft Withdrawal Agreement (19 March 2018) on citizens’ rights has been “agreed at negotiators’ level”